-Test-Optional Colleges: What Parents and Students Need to Know > > From the APs and Subject Exams to the SAT and ACT: Which Tests To Take, and Why > > In response to changes brought about by the COVID-19 pandemic, colleges are increasingly announcing > plans to adopt test-optional policies in 2020.
-Applicants will no longer be required to submit > standardized test scores.
-While there are clear benefits to this decision, families should be aware > of how this impacts an applicant’s admissions strategy and their chance of winning admission.
+Test-Optional Colleges: What Parents and Students Need to Know

+From the APs to the SAT and ACT: Which Tests To Take, and Why

+In response to changes brought about by the COVID-19 pandemic, colleges are increasingly announcing plans to adopt test-optional policies in 2020.
+Applicants will no longer be required to submit standardized test scores.
+While there are clear benefits to this decision, families should be aware of how this impacts an applicant’s admissions strategy and their chance of winning admission.

 Why Go Test-Optional?

 Typically, students take standardized tests during the spring semester of their junior year, allowing them plenty of time to prepare and incorporate their test results into their college admissions strategy.
 However, due to the social distancing guidelines forced by the pandemic, nearly all testing sessions have been canceled this spring.
 As a result, high school juniors cannot take the SAT or the ACT as per usual.

 In response, many colleges have adopted “test-optional” admissions policies, meaning that submitting test scores has become elective as opposed to mandatory.
 One of the unknowns during the pandemic is how schools will now evaluate recruited athletes and dole out scholarships.
 Typically, a test score is required.

 Whether your child is seeking a scholarship, applying as an athlete, is a straightforward applicant, or anything in between, because the news about COVID-19’s changes every day, it is imperative to check with your child’s colleges to confirm each institution’s admissions policy and criteria.